 - A sprig of fresh eucalyptus will scent a room for up to two weeks.

 Wendy Priesnitz is the editor of Natural Life Magazine, where an earlier version of this article was published.
-She has also worked as a writer and researcher for government-sponsored indoor air quality reports and authored twelve books.
+She has also worked as a writer and researcher for government-sponsored indoor air quality reports and authored thirteen books.